laenzlinger/3d-printing/README.md

 ### Firmware

 Make sure you format your SD card with 4096 byte sector size or it may not flash correctly.

-Format a SDCard with 4096 byte sector size in macOS
+To format a SDCard with 4096 byte sector size in macOS:

 ```
 diskutil list # Find the SDCard you want to format